Mature Masculine

 • Overruling others to "just get it done"

-The Hustler pretends boldness, but often acts from anxiety, impatience, or fear of weakness.
-Outwardly, he looks confident, but inside he’s often agitated and restless.
+The Hustler looks bold but is running from anxiety, impatience, or fear of looking weak.
+Outwardly confident, inside he's agitated.

 Passive Shadow: The Chump